malgany/FlappyIA/README.md

 # FlappyIA
-Programando I.A. com javascript - FlappyIA
+Programming I.A. with javascript - FlappyIA